Bandar Abbas: Etymology

 Bandar Abbas has always been a port, and as such its various names have all reflected this function.
-The most common name over time was Gameroon, with various spellings.
+The most common name over time was Gamrūn, with various spellings.
 In Henry Yule's dictionary of Anglo-Indian jargon two etymologies are given; the first derived from gümrük, "customhouse" (from Late Greek kommerkion, from Latin commercium, "commerce").
 The second, which Yule found much more convincing, comes from Persian kamrūn, "shrimp" (in Portuguese: camarão, similar to the former Portuguese name).
 Its current name derives from that of Abbas the Great paired with bandar – "port", meaning "Port of Abbas".

 History

 Pre-Islamic history

 The earliest record of Bandar Abbas is during the reign of Darius the Great, the King of Kings of the Achaemenid Empire (between 522 and 486 BC).
-Darius's commander, Silacus, embarked from Bandar Abbas to India and the Red Sea.
+Darius's commander, Scylax, embarked from Bandar Abbas to India and the Red Sea.

 During Alexander III of Macedon's conquest of the Achaemenid Empire, Bandar Abbas was known under the name of Hormirzad.